Paahn/dinner-shopping/README.md

 # DinnerShopping

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5.
 Created as a course project following [Max's Udemy Angular course](https://www.udemy.com/course/the-complete-guide-to-angular-2/).
-Adding features, changing the code structure and refactoring to meet best practices as I gain experience with Angular.
+Adding features, changing the code structure and refactoring to meet best practices to gain experience with Angular.

 ## Development server